Frequently Asked Questions

 Based on many different factors around vulnerable family members, we would encourage you to have a direct conversation with the individual’s healthcare provider to get specific advice based on their risk level.
 The provider can recommend the best strategies based on factors such as vaccination status of all individuals in the household and the family members' particular medical condition.

-Faculty members should have in-person office hours as needed to accommodate student schedules, but they can choose to still wear a face covering, maintain social distancing, and have a plexiglass barrier if desired.
+Faculty members should have in-person office hours as needed to accommodate student schedules, but they can choose to wear a face covering, maintain social distancing and have a plexiglass barrier if desired.

 If you need additional supplies or new supplies please fill out this form.
 Campus Operations will deliver your requested products as soon as possible.
-If you are bringing in new or additional staff and have questions or need to conduct a second workplace assessment, please contact Campus Operations at facilities@bgsu.edu.
+If you are bringing in new or additional staff and have questions, please contact Campus Operations at facilities@bgsu.edu.
 For more information, please visit the Campus Operations website.

-As they have done before the pandemic, faculty should take reasonable measures to minimize the impact on learning for individual students who must miss class.
-Such measures include posting lecture presentations and discussion materials in Canvas, engaging students virtually during office hours to discuss course material, and uploading recorded lectures.
+Faculty should take reasonable measures to minimize the impact on learning for individual students who must miss class.
+Such measures include posting lecture presentations and discussion materials in Canvas, engaging students virtually during office hours to discuss course material and uploading recorded lectures.

 Instructors are not expected to provide students who are unable to attend class with a synchronous virtual option to participate.